The CA Quarterly Review (Winter 2023)

 - Provide instructions regarding the proper disposal of Holiday decorations (including Christmas Trees/Wreaths) to your tenant population.

 - Remind tenants of any House Rules with respect to ornaments or decorations around their door or hallways, and to check lighting for frayed wiring (which may create a fire hazard).

-- Remind residents to check/test the batteries on their smoke alarms and carbon monoxide detectors.
+- Remind residents to check/test the batteries on their smoke alarms.